ryanmrestivo/windows-tools-portable/WSCC-Windows-System-Control-Center/Apps/NirSoft Utilities/OfflineRegistryView_readme.txt

 ===================

-This utility works with any version of Windows, starting from Windows XP and up to Windows 10.
+This utility works with any version of Windows, starting from Windows XP and up to Windows 11.
 Both 32-bit and 64-bit systems are supported.

 Versions History
 ================

+* Version 1.05:
+  o Fixed a few high DPI mode issues.

 * Version 1.03:
   o Fixed bug: OfflineRegistryView failed to handle properly large